Hormozgan province: Geography and climate

 The province is primarily mountainous, consisting of the southern tip of the Zagros Range.
 The province experiences a very hot and humid climate, with temperatures sometimes exceeding 120 °F (49 °C) in summers.
 There is very little precipitation year-round.

 Hormozgan today

-Hormozgan today has 11 ports, five national airports, and three international airports.
+Hormozgan today has 11 ports, five air strips, and three national airports.
 The province has an active agriculture sector, ranking first in Iran in lime production and second in date production.
 30% of Iran's fishery produce comes from this province.
 Three major hydro dams serve the water needs of the province – Esteghlal Dam (i.e., Minab Dam, which supplies major part of consuming water of the Bandar Abbas), Jegin Dam, and Shemil Dam.

-Germany has recently offered to build a bridge that would connect Qeshm island to the mainland, a formidable project.
+Germany has recently offered to build a bridge that would connect Qeshm island to the mainland.

 Hormozgan has two free trade zones, one in Kish, the other on Qeshm island.
 Kish Island, situated in a free-trade zone, is home of the Iranian oil bourse (one of five exchanges of its kind in the world, and the only one explicitly not trading oil and derivatives in U.S. dollars).

+On July 18, 2026, a United States airstrike struck a water desalination plant in the village of Bunji, Hormozgan province.
+The attack disabled the facility, cutting off the drinking water supply to twenty nearby villages and leaving an estimated 10,000 residents without access to potable water, according to Iranian provincial officials.